Urinary reflux diagnosis and grading scale

-When a child presents with a febrile urinary tract infection (fUTI), it could indicate vesicoureteral reflux (VUR).
+When a child presents with a febrile urinary tract infection (fUTI), it could indicate vesicoureteral reflux (VUR), commonly referred to as urinary reflux.

 VUR is most often detected as a result of diagnostic investigations of fUTI or of hydronephrotic (distended) kidney.
 It may also be suspected in children presenting with high blood pressure or kidney insufficiency.